The Friday afternoon club : a family memoir

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Dunne, G. (2024).
-The Friday afternoon club: a family memoir .
+The Friday afternoon club: a family memoir.
 Penguin Press.

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)

 Dunne, G. (2024).
 The friday afternoon club: a family memoir.
 New York: Penguin Press.

-MLA Citation, 9th Edition (style guide)
+MLA Citation, 9th Edition (Style Guide)

 Dunne, Griffin.
-The Friday Afternoon Club: A Family Memoir Penguin Press, 2024.
+The Friday Afternoon Club: A Family Memoir.
+Penguin Press, 2024.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 More Suggestions